243rd ACS National Meeting

-The Kavli Foundation Innovations in Chemistry Lecture features Carolyn R. Bertozzi, T. Z. & Irmgard Chu Distinguished Professor of Chemistry and professor of molecular and cell biology at the University of California, Berkeley, and a Howard Hughes Medical Institute investigator.
-Her research focuses on applications of chemistry and nanoscience in the study of cellular processes.
+To download Preliminary Program PDF of the ACS Spring 2012 National Meeting in San Diego, March 25–29, visit cenm.ag/program (C&EN, January 30, 2012, pages 57–98).
+For more information about the conference, contact meetings.

-ACS President Bassam Z. Shakhashiri has set an agenda on the theme “Advancing Chemistry and Communicating Chemistry.”
-He will support 30 technical divisions and six committees in original programming in 958 half-day oral sessions and 150 poster sessions that include Sci-Mix.
-More than 11,700 papers have been accepted.
+ACS President Bassam Z. Shakhashiri has set an agenda based on the theme “Advancing Chemistry and Communicating Chemistry.”
+He will host 958 half-day oral sessions of original programming by 30 technical divisions and six committees, as well as 150 poster sessions that include Sci-Mix.
+More than 11,700 papers will be presented.

 The majority of the 2012 ACS national awards will be presented during this spring meeting, with Robert S. Langer delivering his Priestley Medal Address at the awards dinner on Tuesday evening at the Hilton San Diego Bayfront hotel.
 The Arthur C. Cope Award and Cope Scholar Awards are among others that will be presented during the 244th national meeting in Philadelphia.

+Workshops sponsored by the Division of Chemical Health & Safety are offered for a fee and require registration.
+The National Registry of Certified Chemists will administer certification exams required for chemical hygiene officer positions.
+As usual, a range of professional development courses, known as ACS Short Courses, are available with a separate registration and fee.
 The ever-popular exposition will feature more than 250 companies showcasing services, instruments, books, lab equipment, and much more in over 350 booths.
-In addition, exhibiting companies offer free workshops to introduce new products and services, build skills with specific tools and techniques, and highlight innovative applications for existing instrumentation.
-Topics of these workshops range from Advanced Polymer Characterization to Topics in Structure-Based Drug Discovery.

 As they say in San Diego, “Come for the convention.
-Stay for the vacation.”
+Stay for the vacation.”—Arlene Goldberg-Gist

 Join the conversation